lorrainemakuyana/learn-react-redux/README.md

     // TO UPDATE, e.g to update 2
     const updated = numbers.map(n => n === 2 ?
 20 : n)
 </code>

-#### Enforcing immutability in JavaScript
+### Enforcing immutability in JavaScript
-Use immutable libraries to enforce immutability in JavaScript e.g Immutable
+Use immutable libraries to enforce immutability in JavaScript

 **Immutable JS**
 To install <code>npm install immutable</code> and create your file this way:

 <code>
     import { Map } from 'immutable'

     let book = Map({ title: "Nancy Drew" })